 A fundamental principle is that shareholders of the offeree company are to be treated equally.
-This principle is reflected, for example, in the provision that all holders of shares with identical terms and conditions are to be offered identical consideration per share, both in terms of form and value.
-The expression "identical terms and conditions" refers primarily to the rights conveyed by shares in financial terms and in terms of influence according to the law and the company's articles of association.
+This principle is reflected, for example, in the this provision.
+The first paragraph states that all holders of shares with identical terms and rights conveyed by shares in financial terms and in terms of influence according to the law and the company's articles of association.
 Typically, this involves the right to receive dividends and the right to participate with certain voting rights in the decision making procedures at shareholders' meetings.